LiteLDev/liteloaderbds-documentation/en/Usage.md

 To update, please follow these steps.

 1. Back up `allowlist.json`, `permissions.json`, `server.properties`, `plugins`, `worlds` in the directory where the server is located.
 2. Delete the server.
-3.
 3. Install the new version of LiteLoaderBDS.
-4.
 4. Put the backup file back to the server directory and overwrite the file with the same name.

 If BDS is not updated, but LiteLoaderBDS is updated, you must also follow the above steps.

-## 🎯 Installing plug-ins
+## 🎯 Installing plugins

 There are two types of plugins: native plugins and scripted plugins.
 Native plugins are compiled native plugins with better performance, but they cannot be re-enabled or disabled after the server is started.
 Scripted plugins are written in JavaScript or Lua and can be managed flexibly with better security, but have poorer performance.